Report a Non-academic-related Incident

 Student Conduct Code

-The Student Conduct Code (Title 5, Section 41301 of the California Code of Regulations) communicates the expectations of students as members of the campus community.
-The Student Conduct Code may be viewed at the Title 5, Section 41301 of the California Code of Regulations website.
+The CSU Student Conduct Code (Title 5, Section 41301 of the California Code of Regulations) communicates the expectations of students as members of the campus community.
+The Student Conduct Code may be viewed at the California Code of Regulations website;. in the search windows type in Title 5, and Section 41301, to locate the CSU Student Conduct Code.

 Student Conduct Procedures